National Real Time Prescription Monitoring (RTPM)

 What is the RTPM system?

-National Real Time Prescription Monitoring (RTPM) provides information to prescribers and pharmacists about a patient’s use of controlled medicines when they are considering prescribing or supplying these medicines.
+The RTPM provides information to doctors (prescribers) and pharmacists (dispensers) about a patient’s history and use of controlled medicines when they are considering prescribing or dispensing these medicines.

 Why is the RTPM system important?

-Misuse of controlled medicines is a growing concern.
-Levels of overdose and accidental death from controlled medications in Australia have been rising.
+The misuse of controlled medicines is a growing concern within Australia, with levels of overdose and accidental deaths rising.

-Controlled medicines include pain medications such as oxycodone, morphine and fentanyl.
+Controlled medicines include pain medications such as oxycodone, morphine and fentanyl and other high-risk medicines (determined within each State or Territory), including all benzodiazepines such as diazepam.

-Technology can help reduce misuse and make sure that patients who genuinely need these medicines can still get them.
+Technology developments can help reduce misuse of medicines listed as controlled substances, while ensuring that patients who genuinely need these medicines are able to access them.

 What are the goals of the RTPM system?